 Examples of the Centre’s One Health approach include:

-- Support to the Food and Agriculture Organization of the United Nations (FAO), the World Health Organization (WHO) and the World Organisation for Animal Health (OIE) Collaboration (Tripartite)
+- Support to the Food and Agriculture Organization of the United Nations (FAO), the World Health Organization (WHO) and the World Organisation for Animal Health (OIE) Collaboration (Tripartite); and

 - The Research for One Health Systems Strengthening Program – a group of research projects co-funded with the Australian Centre for International Agricultural Research (ACIAR) addressing zoonoses, antimicrobial resistance and systems strengthening within the Asia Pacific.